Aluminum Wiring

 There is no need to panic if you own a house built in the 1960s or 1970s and wired with aluminum throughout.
 However, you must take steps to ensure the wiring is properly installed and operating well.

-The issues with the wiring at that time became apparent over time.
-It turns out that the alloys used to make that wire back then were subject to oxidation.
+The issues with aluminum wiring became apparent over time.
+It turns out that the alloys used to make that wire back then were prone to oxidation.
 As the oxidation at the connection points got worse, so did the resistance of the connection.
-This caused the connections to arc and burn, and the wired connection would melt with a low melting point.
+This caused the connections to overheat, arc, and burn.
+The aluminum connection would melt due to a lower melting point than copper.

-When that became apparent, an anti-oxidant compound was then required on all aluminum wiring connections.
-However, the aluminum alloy has been changed.
-On new aluminum wiring installations, an anti-oxidant is not required unless specified by the manufacturer.
+After this discovery, an anti-oxidant compound was then required on all aluminum wiring connections.
+However, the aluminum alloy has since been changed.
+The oxidation problem has been eliminated.
+On new aluminum wiring installations, an anti-oxidant is not required unless specified by the device or equipment manufacturer.

-Another problem with aluminum was its greater expansion and contraction capacity than copper.
-So it would expand when the wire was under a large electrical LOAD, such as an electric heater.
-Then, when the LOAD was off, the wire would contract.
+Another problem with aluminum wire was its greater expansion and contraction capacity than copper.
+The wire would get warm and expand when carrying a large electrical LOAD, such as an electric heater.
+When the LOAD was turned off, the wire would cool and contract.
 Over time, this caused the connections under screw terminals to become loose, leading to arcing, burning, and melting.

-When installing aluminum wire, it is very important that all connection and termination points are rated and approved for their use.
+When installing aluminum wire, all connection and termination points must be rated and approved for their use.

-It is possible that a previous owner took the necessary precautionary measures to ensure that the existing aluminum wire was connected properly.
-However, you will have no idea if the repairs were done or done correctly unless you investigate or have an inspector or electrician take a look.
+It is possible that a previous owner took the necessary precautionary measures to ensure that the existing wire was connected properly.
+However, you will have no idea if the repairs were done, or done correctly unless you investigate or have an inspector or electrician take a look.

 The simplest thing to do is look at your electrical switches and receptacles inside the electrical box.
 Turn off the power at the circuit breaker before doing this.
-If you remove the wall plate over a switch or electrical receptacle outlet, you may see the aluminum wires on the screw terminals.
-Shining a flashlight inside may help.
+If you remove the wall plate over a switch or electrical receptacle outlet, using a flashlight, you may see the aluminum wires wrapped around the screw terminals.

 Try to see if an aluminum wire is connected directly to the screw terminal.
 Also, look inside the electrical box for purple-colored wire connectors commonly used for aluminum-to-copper wire connections.

-Suppose you see copper wire on the screw terminals and purple connectors inside the electrical box.
-In that case, it is very likely that the particular outlet or switch was pigtailed correctly with copper wire and is safe from future aluminum issues.
+If you see copper wire on the screw terminals and purple connectors inside the electrical box, it is very likely that the outlet or switch was pigtailed correctly with copper wire and is safe from future aluminum issues.

 The switch or outlet must be removed if you cannot see clearly inside the electrical box.
 This entails removing them from the wall with the power turned off at the circuit breaker box.
 This must be done very carefully where aluminum is installed.

-Aluminum does not have the flexibility of copper.
+Aluminum conductors do not have the flexibility of copper.
 Consequently, it can break very easily upon removing a wiring device from the wall, making matters worse.
 If you are not comfortable with doing this, please call a licensed electrical contractor to have a look.

 Aluminum conductors must be connected to a device approved for its use.
 It will have a Co/ALR designation on the switch or receptacle.